dfinity/motoko/doc/md/reference/language-manual.md

 -   `<exp>` has type `T`.

+-  and either one of:

    -  `T` is the return type of the nearest enclosing function with no intervening `async` expression.

+   -  `async T` is the type of the nearest enclosing, perhaps implicit, `async` expression with no intervening function declaration.

 -   `async T` is the type of the nearest enclosing, perhaps implicit, `async` expression with no intervening function declaration.